How Do I Prevent My Puppy From Chewing On Furniture?

 Mental stimulation

 In addition to physical exercise, mental stimulation is equally important for preventing chewing behaviors.
-Engage your puppy's mind by providing interactive toys, puzzle toys, and food-dispensing toys.
+Engage your puppy's mind by providing interactive toys, puzzle toys, and -dispensing toys.
 These toys require your puppy to problem-solve and keep their minds occupied.
 Mental stimulation can tire your puppy out just as effectively as physical exercise and can help curb their chewing tendencies.

 Enroll in puppy classes